Traffic-Light-Optimization/traffic-light-optimization/MULTIAGENT.md

 - pip install stable_baselines3[extra]
 - pip install sumo-rl

 # NB!!!
-Don't forget to replace the files that need to be replaced in your python sumo-rl pip package
+Don't forget to replace the files that need to be replaced in your python sumo-rl pip package and add the config_files

 # Set parameters
 - Replace type with AEC OR Parallel